We may earn affiliate commissions for the recommended products. Learn more.

 If you’re looking for in-depth answers, Quora is the place to be.
 However, I’ve noticed the platform isn’t very active regarding NordVPN vs Surfshark comparisons.
 Some of the most prominent answers I saw were a few years old, meaning the information is outdated.

 On the other hand, some responses are clearly biased toward promoting a specific provider.
-For instance, the example below shows a user heavily favoring Surfshark, likely with the intent of directing you to their affiliate link.
+For instance, the example below shows a user heavily favoring Surfshark, likely with the intent of directing you to its affiliate link.

 NordVPN vs Surfshark Quora answer